LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 serverless deploy
 ```

-⛔️ If the command fails, deploy a first time without these lines in `serverless.yml`:
+⛔️ If the command fails, deploy a first time without lines 73-81 in `serverless.yml`:

 ```yaml
 ...